 Future DePIN Applications

 The future of the DePIN space is full of opportunities and challenges.
 With technological advances and increased market awareness, these innovations are expected to address current challenges and revolutionize data storage, computing, and image delivery.
-Looking ahead, DePIN has the potential to become a key infrastructure to support the digital economy, bringing real value to society, businesses, and individuals.
+Looking ahead, DePIN infrastructure has the potential to become a key infrastructure to support the digital economy, bringing real value to society, businesses, and individuals.

 DePIN use cases are diverse, from WiFi to data storage and transportation.
 A great example is the global map of the Helium (IoT) network, which is updated every 30 minutes.
 It shows extensive use.